Felix Riebl

 Felix Riebl (born 1 May 1981) is a singer, songwriter, and composer based in Melbourne.
 He is the co-founder, band leader and principal songwriter of the internationally acclaimed band The Cat Empire, who have made multi-platinum albums, and are the 2006 winner of the World Music Aria Award for their album Cities.

-Outside of his work with The Cat Empire, Riebl has composed music for the Australia Day Spectacular at Darling Harbour in 2013, the 2006 Commonwealth Games in Melbourne 2006, The Dream Festival on the Yarra River in 2009, and Australia's first ever White Night in Melbourne in 2013.
+Outside of his work with The Cat Empire, Riebl has composed music for the Australia Day Spectacular at Darling Harbour in 2013, the 2006 Commonwealth Games in Melbourne, The Dream Festival on the Yarra River in 2009, and Australia's first ever White Night in Melbourne in 2013.

 Early life and family

-Felix Riebl was born in Melbourne to an Austrian father and an Australian mother.
+Felix Riebl was born in Melbourne to an Austrian father and an Australian mother, and was educated at Scotch College, Melbourne.
 He spent his childhood living in Europe before moving back to Australia when he was in his early teens.
-Riebl's childhood was surrounded by music: his uncle, Thomas, was a professor of viola at the Mozarteum Salzburg, and family members, including his cousin Misty who was an aspiring artist, studying at Victorian College of the Arts would regularly take him to sit amongst the Vienna Philharmonic.
+Riebl's childhood was surrounded by music: his uncle, Thomas, was a professor of viola at the Mozarteum Salzburg, and family members, including his cousin Misty who was an aspiring artist, studying at the Victorian College of the Arts would regularly take him to sit amongst the Vienna Philharmonic.

 Of his family, Riebl said in an interview with the Sydney Morning Herald that "My sister is a classical pianist, my brother's a singer, and dad's brother is quite a famous viola player in Austria.
 We listened to a lot of music and we danced a lot and sang a lot.
 The older I get, the realisation comes that a lot of this starts early in the family."

 Riebl's younger brother, Max (1991–2022), sang and played trumpet on the song "Miserere" on The Cat Empire's second album Two Shoes.